Last Updated: April 2, 2017

 Source: bls.gov, mean average salary data as of May 2016 | For more detailed information, try Payscale.com

-Medical Assistant Programs near Me
+What Medical Assistant Programs Are near Me?

 The medical assistant (certified or registered) position provides exceptional medical care that meets each patient’s physical, mental, and emotional needs.
 The person in this position generally works under general supervision.
 The person in this position is also responsible for various shifts, may be subject to over 40 hours per week and/or callback is required.
 In healthcare industries, such as hospitals, the medical assistant may also be required to remain on campus immediately before, during, and after severe weather and/or disasters.